ppeelman/workflow-setup-with-webpack/README.md

 - **React**
 - **React-DOM**
-- **React-router-dom**a smart preset that allows you to use the latest JavaScript without needing to micromanage which syntax transforms (and optionally, browser polyfills) are needed by your target environment(s)
+- **React-router-dom**: a smart preset that allows you to use the latest JavaScript without needing to micromanage which syntax transforms (and optionally, browser polyfills) are needed by your target environment(s)

 ## 7. Install and configure Babel